 Easy and convenient communication with your pediatrician and your child’s health care team may be very important for you.
 You prefer a clinic with an online patient portal where you can email your pediatrician, schedule appointments and review lab and other test results.

 Also check what is available for after-hours care, particularly with infants.
-Is there an on-call provider you can reach by phone or online?
+Infants younger than 3 months old who have a fever need immediate medical attention.
+So, it’s important to know if there is an on-call provider you can reach by phone or online?

 Some pediatricians offer same-day visits.
 That too could make a difference for you.